 You've made the decision to take summer classes, but how will you pay for them?
-Paying for summer school is really no different from other semesters (or quarters).
-You'll pay tuition based on the number of credits you'll be taking.
-There will be options to pay tuition with financial aid, a payment plan, scholarships, loans, or other payment methods.
-Read our methods below on how to pay for summer school classes and stop by your financial aid office to determine which works for you.
+Paying for summer school is really no different than paying for any other semester or quarter - you pay tuition based on the number of credits you take.
+Read below to learn about how to pay for summer school classes, and stop by your financial aid office to determine which payment method works best for you.

-Visit your school’s Financial Aid Office to determine the steps to get financial aid for summer quarter.
-In most cases, there will be a separate summer financial aid form.
-Ask your school for the deadline to submit and turn in the form earlier to increase your chances of getting more aid.
+Visit your school’s Financial Aid Office to determine the necessary steps to receive financial aid for the summer semester or quarter.
+In most cases, there will be a separate summer financial aid form you will need to complete.
+Ask your school for the deadline to submit the form and turn it in ASAP to increase your chances of getting more aid!

 Installment payment plans